Jakub Bednaruk

 Jakub Bednaruk (born 9 September 1976) is a Polish former professional volleyball player and coach.
+He works as a volleyball commentator for Polsat Sport.

 Career as coach

-In 2010, after ending his career as a player, he came back to AZS Politechnika Warszawska as an assistant coach.
-In 2012, he became the head coach of this club.
+In 2010, Bednaruk started his coaching career at AZS Politechnika Warszawska as an assistant coach.
+In 2012, he was appointed head coach of this club.
 In April 2017, he moved to Łuczniczka Bydgoszcz.

-In 2019, he became a head coach of MKS Będzin.
-He works as a volleyball commentator.
+In 2019, he was announced a new head coach of MKS Będzin.